plewis/plewis.github.io/phylogenetics/phylogenetics2022.md

 :hibiscus: Ané, C., B. Larget, D. A. Baum, S. D. Smith, and A. Rokas.
 2007.
 Bayesian estimation of concordance among gene trees.
 Molecular Biology and Evolution 24:412-426.
 (Describes the DPP model behind BUCKy)

-Bandelt, H.-J., and A. W. M. Dress.
+:hibiscus: Bandelt, H.-J., and A. W. M. Dress.
 1992.
 Split decomposition: a new and useful approach to phylogenetic analysis of distance data.
 Molecular Phylogenetics and Evolution 1: 242-252.

 :hibiscus: Brown, W., E. Prager, A. Wang, and A. Wilson.
 1982.
 Mitochondrial DNA sequences of primates, tempo and mode of evolution.
 Journal of Molecular Evolution 18:225-239.